7 Best Digital Security Tips for Protesting in February 2024

 Also, despite all the assurance provided by phone companies that they will not collect fingerprint data, hackers can still break into their system.
 They can use this data to steal your identity and engage in criminal activity.

-The latest face recognition in iPhone 8 poses similar security concerns.
+Face recognition poses similar security concerns.
 Police have the right to ask you to use face recognition to unlock your phone during a protest.
 They may also be able to forcibly unlock your device against your will.

 However, DreamHost contested the warrant issued by the government to obtain all the details of the users, which created a public uproar.
 The warrant was withdrawn later.When the US government asked DreamHost to turn over the details of the visitors to disruptj20.org, the hosting company denied.
 If they had turned over the details to the government, the details of hundreds of people would have fallen in the hands of surveillance agencies.

-What if an incident like this happens in the future and the company hands over all the warranted details?
-Your IP can be tracked back to your location and your activities can be monitored – all because you visited a certain website.
+Imagine if such an event occurs again and the company surrenders all the demanded details?
+Your IP can be traced back to your geographical location, and your actions can be observed - all as a result of your visit to a particular website.

 If you want to stay safe, it’s best to hide your IP address.
 You can hide behind another IP address with the help of a VPN.
 A virtual private network will assign you a different IP when you browse the internet.
 You can check your IP address using this tool.